 Because truck wreck cases can be complex, gathering as much evidence as possible early on is critically important.
 If you or a loved one has been involved in a truck wreck, the most important thing you can do is quickly contact a personal injury attorney who has experience with truck wrecks.
 Time is of the essence.
 Critical evidence disappears, is deleted, or is otherwise unavailable within days of the crash.
 This includes tire skid marks, the truck driver’s cell phone information, vehicle inspections and more.
-Hiring an attorney as soon as possible allows the attorney to quickly preserve evidence, maximizing the value of your case and likelihood of a positive outcome.
+Hiring an attorney as soon as possible allows the attorney to quickly preserve evidence, maximizing the value of your case and the likelihood of a positive outcome.

 We have experts to inspect trucks involved in accidents.
 In many cases, the trucks have service violations such as brakes that are out of adjustment.
-Many trucks now have GPS devices that record movement of the trucks, so that we can compare the truck’s movements to the log books.
+Many trucks now have GPS devices that record the movement of the trucks, so that we can compare the truck’s movements to the logbooks.
 We can sometimes also determine the speed of the truck from this GPS information or from a download of the truck’s airbag control module, or ACM.

 The ACM contains a wealth of valuable information like whether cruise control was engaged, whether the driver turned the steering wheel before the crash, whether the brakes were applied, and more.
 Our firm also has cell phone experts that can download the truck driver’s cell phone usage history, including calls, texts, and internet use.
 This data can be critical in proving the truck driver was distracted at the time of the crash.